dbohdan/tcl86-nsis-installer/README.md

-This repository contains a script to repackage the contents of [Ashok P. Nadkarni](https://tcl.wiki/9887)'s new [Windows installer packages](https://bintray.com/apnadkarni/tcl-binaries/tcl-binaries-windows) for Tcl 8.6, which currently install on Windows 7 or later, in an NSIS installer that works on Windows XP and Vista.
+This repository contains a script to build an [NSIS](https://en.wikipedia.org/wiki/Nullsoft_Scriptable_Install_System) installer for the programming language [Tcl](https://en.wikipedia.org/wiki/Tcl).
+Its indented use is to repackage the contents of [Ashok P. Nadkarni](https://tcl.wiki/9887)'s [Windows installer packages](https://bintray.com/apnadkarni/tcl-binaries/tcl-binaries-windows) for Tcl 8.6, which currently install on Windows 7 or later, in a form compatible with Windows XP and Vista.

+Warning: This is a one-day project written primarily to learn PowerShell and to brush up on the Windows environment.
+Do not expect it to be maintained.

 # Build process

-The following has been tested on Windows 10 Pro.
+The following process has been tested on Windows 10 Pro.

 1. Install [NSIS 3.x](http://nsis.sourceforge.net/) to `C:\Program Files (x86)`.
 2. Clone this repostiory.